MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.AzureStackAdmin/v1.2.6/New-AzureRMManagedLocation.md

 ## PARAMETERS

 ### -AdminUri
-Specifies the azure stack resource manager endpoint.
+Specifies the Azure Stack Resource Manager endpoint.
-This parameter is not needed when using the cmdlet against the Azure Stack environment configured against Azure Active Directory (AAD).
+This parameter is not needed when you use the cmdlet against the Azure Stack environment configured against Azure Active Directory.

 ```yaml
 Type: Uri